p12h4/DF-Guide/Bedrock/Guide.md

 - Pumpkins can be equipped on armor stands, players and hostile mobs.
 These pumpkins will convert to regular pumpkins in future versions instead of carved pumpkins

 - Farmer villagers now sell 5-7 apples instead of just 5 apples

+- Standing and wall banners can be obtained by mining their respective block forms with a Silk Touch tool
 <br>